theonedev/onedev/README.md

 # Thoughtful git server.
-Simple to install and maintain.
+Easy to install and maintain.

 ### Language aware code navigation and search